Naseerullah Wazir

 Naseerullah Wazir is a Pakistani politician who was a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2019 to January 2023.

 Political career

-Wazir contested 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-114 (South Waziristan-II) on the ticket of Pakistan Tehreek-e-Insaf.
+Wazir contested the 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-114 (South Waziristan-II) on the ticket of Pakistan Tehreek-e-Insaf.
 He won the election by the majority of 842 votes over the independent runner up Arif Wazir.
 He garnered 11,114 votes while Arif Wazir received 10,272 votes.